shrekshao/shrekshao.github.io/_posts/project/2017-06-20-alchemist.md

 Happyfuntimes is used agian! with QR code.

 My teamates are above awesome this time.
-We won the first place of most popular award at Shanghai station!
+We finally won the first place of all games at CiGA 2017 Jam!
+Congrats!
+A great contribution from my game dev veteran teammates.

 <!--more-->